newpatiente2e/docs/docs/17-install-prerequisites/10-container-instances.md

     1. Select **Install** for **Install Recommended Extensions**.
     1. Close the remaining notifications.
 1. Select **Restore** to restore the app dependencies.
-1. **DON'T** close VS Code as you will need it open for the rest of the workshop.
+1. **DON'T** close VS Code, as you'll need it open for the rest of the workshop.

 Congratulations!
-You have successfully created a developer container instance and connected to it using VS Code Remote SSH.
+You have successfully created a developer container instance and connected to it utilizing VS Code Remote SSH.

 Next, [create the workshop Azure Services](../../create-azure-services/)